 Most annuals are appetizing to deer, but there are few annual flowers that deer do not prefer to eat.
 These are usually strong-smelling plants or plants with fluffy foliage, which deer do not like.

-Luckily, there are some beautiful and easy-care flowering annuals that deer cannot stomach; popular annual flowers that are deer resistant include cosmos, nasturtium, and annual marigolds!
+Luckily, there are some beautiful and easy-care annual flowers that deer cannot stomach; popular annual flowers that are resistant to deer include include cosmos, nasturtium, and annual marigolds!

-So, starting a garden with deer-resistant annuals flowers is the best ways to prevent them from eating your flowers.
+So, starting a garden with annuals that deer won’t eat is the best way to make your flower beds garden deer proof.

 Here’s a collection of some of my favorite annual plant varieties that deer will leave alone, along with a guide on how and where to plant them in your garden bed, border, or container.